By: Kendall Jones on May 22nd, 2020

 Be mindful of coworkers working above and below you at all times, as well as others working on the scaffold.
 If you witness improper use on or around a scaffold you should stop what you are doing and notify a supervisor.

 When personal fall arrest systems are required for the scaffold construction workers will be working on, thoroughly inspect the equipment for damage and wear.
 Anchor the system to a safe point that won’t allow you to free fall more than six feet before stopping.
 Below is a chart showing different types of scaffolds and the fall protection systems required by OSHA:

 Note: Scaffold types with more than one box checked can use either type of fall protection.

-Use boxes or ladders to increase your work height.
-If you can’t reach an area you should request that your supervisor has the scaffold platform raised.
+Don't use boxes or ladders to increase your work height.
+If you can’t reach an area you should request that your supervisor has the work platform raised.
 Don’t use stilts unless the guardrails on the scaffold have been extended to a height that is equal to the height of the stilts.

-Use the scaffold if it appears that it is damaged in any way, has been tampered with or if there are components missing such as planking, guardrails, toeboards, debris nets or protective canopies.
+Don't use the scaffold if it appears that it is damaged in any way, has been tampered with or if there are components missing such as planking, guardrails, toeboards, debris nets, or protective canopies.
 Notify a supervisor immediately to get the scaffold in proper working order and inspected by a competent person.
 Never tamper with or attempt to repair a scaffold unless you have received training in scaffold erection.

-Walk on scaffold planking covered in ice, snow or mud.
+Don't walk on scaffold planking covered in ice, snow or mud.
 Worn wood planking can also be extremely slippery when wet.
-All snow, ice, mud and other debris such as wet leaves should be thoroughly removed before using the scaffold.
-You should also avoid using a scaffold during adverse weather such as heavy rain, sleet, ice snow or strong winds.
+All snow, ice, mud, and other debris such as wet leaves should be thoroughly removed before using the scaffold.
+You should also avoid using a scaffold during adverse weather such as heavy rain, sleet, ice, snow, or strong winds.

 Work Smart.
 Be Safe.